 Trolley or Wagon

-Whether to bring your own trolley or wagon will depend on whether you’re just hauling camping gear from the car, or ferrying children all over.
-For hauling purposes, I’m eyeing this high-capacity folding wagon that also has the weight capacity to manage tired kids.
+Are you hauling camping gear from the car or ferrying children all over?
+A high-capacity folding wagon that also has the weight capacity to manage tired kids can save a lot of stress when you’re juggling stuff.

-If you need to save space in your car, you can pre-book a trolley rental from Mr. Trolley.
+If you need to save space in your car, you can pre-book a trolley rental through the festival website.
 Some trolleys are available on the day, but you do risk them running out.
-Keep in mind that they require a cash deposit.
-The trolleys are heavy duty, but definitely need padding for use with kids.
+A cash deposit is required for trolley rental.

 Bungee Cords